lin2025/gpt3.5/README.md

  - This code uses the OpenAI API and supports third-party APIs.
  - Currently, only the GPT-3.5 model (ChatGPT `gpt-3.5-turbo`) is supported as the GPT-4 model cannot be tested.
  - An OpenAI API key is required.
- - As of v6.08, there is no local caching function, and the data will be cleared after refreshing the page.
+ - User data is stored only in the browser's local cache, supporting export, import, and deletion.

 ## Demo